Montana/travis-hashicorp-vault-integration/README.md

 ## Secret management challenges

-* Secret sprawl
+* Secret sprawl.
-* Secrets rotation
+* Secrets rotation.
-* `X.509` certs, SSH and cloud access
+* `X.509` certs, SSH and cloud access.
-* Encryption
+* Encryption.
-* Multi-platform and multi-cloud
+* Multi-platform and multi-cloud.
-* Central control and management
+* Central control and management.
-* Auditing
+* Auditing.
-* Enforcing compliance and hardware security module
+* Enforcing compliance and hardware security module.
-* Costs, scalability and productivity
+* Costs, scalability and productivity.

 ## Things to remember when dealing with variant secrets